Equivalence relations invariant under group actions: Further problems

 \subsection{(Weak) orbitality of unbounded equivalence relations}

-In Corollary~\ref{cor:mtprop}, we have deduced that being orbital or weakly orbital equivalence relation is well-defined for a bounded invariant equivalence relation.
-On the other hand, it is not very hard to come up with instances of equivalence relations which are unbounded, but are still orbital or weakly orbital, regardless of the monster model we consider (the simplest example is just equality).
-Thus, one might wonder whether (weak) orbitality is, in general, a well-defined model-theoretic property or not. \begin{qu} Can \emph{unbounded} invariant equivalence relation be ``accidentally'' [weakly] orbital?
-In other words, are there monster models $\mon_1,\mon_2$ and an (unbounded) invariant equivalence relation $E$ such that $E(\mon_1)$ is [weakly] orbital, while $E(\mon_2)$ is not? \end{qu}
+In Corollary~\ref{cor:mtprop}, we have deduced that being orbital or weakly orbital equivalence relation is absolute for a bounded invariant equivalence relation (i.e.\ it does not depend on the choice of the monster model).
+On the other hand, there are equivalence relations which are unbounded, but are still orbital in every monster model (the simplest example is just equality).
+Thus, one might wonder whether or not is (weak) orbitality, in general, a well-defined model-theoretic property.
+The main difficulty seems to be that in the unbounded case, we cannot quantify over automorphisms. \begin{qu} Can \emph{unbounded} invariant equivalence relation be ``accidentally'' [weakly] orbital?
+In other words, are there monster models $\fC_1,\fC_2$ and an (unbounded) invariant equivalence relation $E$ such that $E(\fC_1)$ is [weakly] orbital, while $E(\fC_2)$ is not?\xqed{\lozenge} \end{qu}